-Let’s face it: Home offices are often full of noisy distractions.
+Let’s face it: Home office is often full of noisy distractions.
 If you or your remote team have young kids, barking dogs, or live on a noisy street, Krisp is a lifesaver.
 This noise-canceling app automatically mutes background noise while still allowing the user to speak.

 Notable Feature: Listen without noise – Even if the person you’re speaking to doesn’t have Krisp installed, you can use the tool on your end to block out the background noise coming from the other end of the call.

-Remote employees often struggle with loneliness and lack of socialization.
+Remote workers often struggle with loneliness and lack of socialization.
 Donut addresses this issue by facilitating casual conversations by randomly pairing up employees for virtual hangouts.
-This tool is a great way to connect employees across departments who may otherwise not get a chance to get to know each other.
+This remote work tool is a great way to connect employees across departments who may otherwise not get a chance to get to know each other.

 Notable feature: Slack integration – Add this tool directly to Slack so the Donut bot can connect employees and help organize virtual meet-ups, giving you a hands-off solution for remote team socialization.